ayaka-qc/ayaka-qc.github.io/index.md

 2. Naganuma, A. *[The Loneliness Faced by Japanese Immigrants and the Importance of Mother Tongue Education and Community: Based on Articles from the North American Post in the 1950s](https://www.jica.go.jp/domestic/jomm/whatsnew/2024/1552401_52759.html)*.
 JICA Academic Essay Contest Publication, October 2024.
 (Excellence Award)

 # Working Papers

 1. Naganuma, A., Uakeia, T., and Seru, J. *Heterogeneity in Perceptions of Climate Futures: A Multi-group CFA of Risk and Protection Attitudes among Pacific Island Students.* Under review at the *Journal of Disaster Research* (November 2025).
+[Preprint PDF](https://ayaka-qc.github.io/assets/files/Working%20Paper/Naganuma_2025_Marshall_Kiribati.pdf)
 2. Sakamoto, A., Naganuma, A., and Kunitake, Y. *The Agent of Change: How the Migration Decision-Maker Shapes Elderly Life Satisfaction in Hulhumalé, Maldives.* In preparation for the *Journal of Disaster Research* (planned submission: January 2026).

-3. Naganuma, A.\*, Matsumoto, S.\*, Uakeia, T., and Nakayama, M. *Attitudes toward Climate Adaptation and the ’Right to Stay’: A Comparative Analysis of Student Views in Kiribati and the Marshall Islands.* In prep for the Journal of Disaster Research (planned submission: January 2026).
+3. Naganuma, A.\*, Matsumoto, S.\*, Uakeia, T., and Nakayama, M. *Attitudes toward Climate Adaptation and the ’Right to Stay’: A Comparative Analysis of Student Views in Kiribati and the Marshall Islands.* In prep for the *Journal of Disaster Research* (planned submission: January 2026).
+[Preprint PDF](https://ayaka-qc.github.io/assets/files/Working%20Paper/Naganuma_2025_Marshall_Kiribati.pdf)
 4. Naganuma, A. *Causal Effects of Workplace Safety Regulation on Employment and Wages: Evidence from California’s Heat Illness Prevention Standard.* Preprint; SSRN submission pending approval.
+[PDF](https://ayaka-qc.github.io/assets/files/Working%20Paper/Naganuma_2024_CA_Heat_Standard_Working_Paper.pdf)
 5. Naganuma, A. *Impact of the EU’s Carbon Border Adjustment Mechanism and Canada’s Carbon Pricing: A Partial-Equilibrium Approach to Canada’s Steel Sector.* Preprint; SSRN submission pending approval.
+[PDF](https://ayaka-qc.github.io/assets/files/Working%20Paper/Naganuma_2025_CBAM_Canada_Steel_Working_Paper.pdf)
 6. Naganuma, A. *Post-Disaster Economic Dynamics After the 2016 Fort McMurray Wildfire: Evidence from a Difference-in-Differences Analysis.* In preparation as part of the Master's Thesis research.

 # Presentations
 1. Loneliness and Mother-Tongue Education among Japanese Immigrants — JICA Yokohama Overseas Migration Museum Online Seminar, Fifth JICA Essay Critique Excellence Award Lecture.
 (December 2025)